missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017-02-06-My-Mailserver-Is-On-Fire.md

 ### Everything Is On Fire

+I was unable to get new emails on my phone, and my desktop machine was making similar complaints.

+First step was to go out to the box's admin page in an attempt to issue a new cert from the TLS console.
+In the interest of security, Mailinabox deployments enforce [HTTP Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) (HSTS), which enforces SSL after you visit an encrypted site for the first time.
+HSTS is there to prevent a user from being exposed to [downgrade attacks](https://en.wikipedia.org/wiki/Downgrade_attack).
+In this case, with an expired certificate it prevented me from initiating a web connection with the site at all.

-First step was to SSH into the server and attempt the ssl_certificates.py script again - foiled!
+Next step was to SSH into the server and attempt the ssl_certificates.py script again - foiled!
 I got an error and it wouldn't run.
 The server was telling me it had issues with OpenSSL - this was likely the result of my messing around with the server months earlier trying to force it to get a LetsEncrypt manually.

 I _hoped_ that an update would fix it, but unfortunately it did not.
 Just attempting to run the update to Mailinabox v0.21C didn't work.
 Again I was encountering errors regarging OpenSSL.